linhnt31/Reinforcement-Learning-for-ICT/README.md

 \- **Highlights:**

 + We will be using **experience replay memory** for training our DQN.
-It stores the *transitions that the agent observes*, allowing us to reuse this data later.
+It stores the *transitions that the agent observes*, allowing us to reuse this data later and <u>preventing overfitting because continuous states are often similar or linear</u>.
 By sampling from it *randomly*, the transitions that build up a batch are decorrelated.
 It has been shown that this greatly stabilizes and improves the DQN training procedure.